 To analyze this specific challenge of cultural decolonization, I develop the concepts of "postcolonial creolizations" and "empire rollover."
 I trace the varied meanings of the term creole--and suggest that its variability should be the foundation of theoretical potency.
 I use Bakhtinian notions of intertextuality to examine how expressive forms from different worlds come into dialogue with each other, and show how the conversations eventually produce new creations.
 I show how postcolonial creolizations prompt us to rethink how power relations get reconfigured in postcolonial contexts.
 I argue that by attending to ways that postcolonial actors are shaping creolization processes now, we can better understand how colonial and modern imperial forces come together to challenge meaningful decolonization and sovereignty.
 I call this convergence process "empire rollover."
 This refers to the uneven processes involved as one form of imperialism gives way to subsequent imperial relations.
 I use this concept to answer important questions regarding the degree to which power is reclaimed in postcolonial transformation of expressive culture and to what extent creolization is decolonized.
 I show how the St. Lucia banana industry case epitomizes the phenomena economically wherein colonial-type benefits rollover to a new imperial power (U.S.) and continue to accrue, while advantages gained during decolonization do not.
 The C&W case, in contrast, shows how St. Lucians use "imperialist" forms in creative, distinctively St. Lucian ways, such that it is not simply an expression of neocolonial relations.

 Copyright 2011 Jerry Lowell Wever

 Wever, Jerry Lowell.
-"Dancing the Habanera beats (in country music): empire rollover and postcolonial creolizations in St. Lucia." doctoral dissertation, University of Iowa, 2011.
+"Dancing the Habanera beats (in country music): empire rollover and postcolonial creolizations in St. Lucia." doctoral PhD diss., University of Iowa, 2011.